Diagnose cloud computers

 复制 MD 格式

-The diagnosis feature helps you quickly detect connection, network, and logon issues for cloud computers.
-It generates automated analysis reports with solutions to troubleshoot problems efficiently, minimize service disruptions, and optimize resource usage.
+The Diagnosis feature detects connection, network, and logon issues on cloud computers and generates analysis reports with solutions to help you troubleshoot failures and minimize downtime.

 Use cases

-When a cloud computer frequently disconnects, run the cloud computer connection diagnosis.
-After you set a time range, the system automatically checks for anomalies in the resource loads of the cloud computer and client and in the cloud computer environment configuration.
-The diagnosis then suggests solutions, such as adjusting resource specifications.
+If a cloud computer frequently disconnects, select Cloud Computer Connection Diagnosis and set a time range.
+The system checks the cloud computer and client resource loads and the cloud computer's environment configuration for anomalies, and provides suggestions such as adjusting resource specifications.

 • Network access issues

-If you cannot access the internet from a cloud computer, use the internet connection diagnosis to quickly identify the root cause.
-This can include network policy restrictions, firewall configuration conflicts, or website connectivity failures.
-The system generates a solution, such as modifying blacklist/whitelist rules.
+If a cloud computer cannot access the internet, use Internet Connection Diagnosis to identify the root cause, which may include network policy restrictions, firewall configuration conflicts, or website connectivity failures.
+The system generates solutions such as modifying allowlist/denylist rules.

 • Logon failure troubleshooting

-If you encounter logon failures on a client or hardware terminal, use the logon exception diagnosis to analyze issues with the client configuration, account permissions, or logon policy.
-The diagnosis may suggest actions such as resetting a password or updating the client version.
+If you encounter logon failures from a client or hardware terminal, use Logon Exception Diagnosis to analyze issues with client configuration, account permissions, or logon policies.
+The diagnosis provides suggestions, such as resetting a password or updating the client version.

 Procedure